openservicebrokerapi/servicebroker/CONTRIBUTING.md

   "proposal finalized" label.
 This indicates that it is ready to be implemented by a platform developer, see the [process](#contributing) above.
 - Once a Pull Request is approved, it will be merged into the 'master' branch.

+## Spec Release Process

+Any member of the OSBAPI PMC can request that the accepted spec changes on master are released in a new version of the spec.
+They will do this by creating a new PR with the tile of the proposed release.
+For example, "Release Proposal: v2.20".

+### Prepare a PR

+- In a fork create a new branch called "v$major.$minor".
+- Update [README](README.md)'s "Latest Release" section and link to branch URL.
+- Update [RELEASE-NOTES](release-notes.md) with details of the changes included in the release.

+### Review Process

+- All release proposals must be available for review for no less than one week before they are approved.
+This will provide each dedicated committer enough time to review the release proposal without unnecessarily delaying forward progress.
+- Any dedicated committer can veto (via a "NOT LGTM" comment in the proposal).
+  The comment must include the reasoning behind the veto.
+  It is then expected that the dedicated committers will discuss the concerns and determine the next step for release proposal
+	- either close/reject the proposal or address the concerns raised such that the "NOT LGTM" can be rescinded.
+- A release proposal requires at least 4 "LGTM" comments from at least 4 different organizations to be approved.

+### Once Approved

+Once the release is approved, the following actions should be taken by a PMC member:

+- Merge PR into master.
+- Create a branch from the SHA of the merge named "v$major.$minor".
+- Notify mailing list of the new release!